rockwarrior3/CST8805_Final_Project/README.md

 #### Franca
 #### Ken

-# Info about the structure:\n Main branch is where semi polished work goes
+# Info about the structure:<br>Main branch is where semi polished work goes

 ##